 At Oakvine, we will help guide you in this decision.
 Many of our staff members have been through these recovery treatment programs ourselves, so we fully understand the challenges you are facing.

-If you have questions about the 12-Step Program or the SMART Recovery Program, please let us know.
+If you have questions about our programming options, please let us know.
 Feel free to call us at (877) 255-6890.
 All of our calls are 100% confidential.
 We will be happy to offer you more information.
 Our only goal is your recovery.